About the Book

 • History of Al Andalus said,

 This work is a personal project of the author.
 It is not a published work as of yet.
-Additionally, not all the portions of the book have been posted on this website yet.
+Additionally, not all portions of the book have been posted on this website yet.
 Please stay tuned for the updates on this book-blog.

 If you would like to reference it, then do so as one normally would.